What documents are required to open a Zerodha account as an NRI?

 Sample copy and signature guidelines

-Once all the documents are ready, e-mail the soft copy of all the forms to [email protected] The forms will be reviewed in case any corrections are required.
+Clients who want to open an NRO-PIS account can e-mail the soft copy of all the forms to [email protected].
+The forms will be reviewed in case any corrections are required.
 After the forms are reviewed, courier the documents along with a cheque in favour of Zerodha Broking Limited for the following amount:

 - ₹500 towards Equity trading account opening charges.